MAY 5- Easter 6

 Service

-Health Ministry: Blood Pressure Screening is May 5th following each service in the Guild Room.
+Health Ministry: Blood Pressure Screening is THIS SUNDAY, May 5th following each service in the Guild Room.

 CHILDREN AND FAMILY MINISTRY: family@popwh.org